St John Altarpiece (Memling)

 The St John Altarpiece (sometimes the Triptych of the two Saints John or the Triptych of St John the Baptist and St John the Evangelist) is a large oil-on-oak hinged-triptych altarpiece completed around 1479 by the Early Netherlandish master painter Hans Memling.
 It was commissioned in the mid-1470s in Bruges for the Old St. John's Hospital (Sint-Janshospitaal) during the building of a new apse.
 It is signed and dated 1479 on the original frame – its date of installation – and is today still at the hospital in the Memling museum.

 The altarpiece consists of five paintings – a central inner panel and two double-sided wings.
 The panels on the reverse of wings are visible when the shutters are closed, and show the hospital donors flanked by their patron saints.
-The interior contains a central panel with the enthroned Virgin and Child flanked by saints; the left wing features episodes from the life of John the Baptist with emphasis on his beheading; the right wing shows the apocalypse as recorded by John the Evangelist, pictured writing on the island of Patmos.
+The interior contains a central panel with the enthroned Virgin and Child flanked by saints; the left wing features episodes from the life of John the Baptist with emphasis on his beheading; the right wing shows the apocalypse as recorded by John of Patmos, pictured writing on the island of Patmos.

 St John Altarpiece is one of Memling's more ambitious works, and shares near-identical scenes with two of other his works: the Donne Triptych, in London's National Gallery, and the Virgin and Child with Saints Catherine of Alexandria and Barbara in the Metropolitan Museum of Art, New York.

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.